optiver/vulcan-py/README.md

 [setuptools pyproject.toml config](https://setuptools.pypa.io/en/latest/userguide/pyproject_config.html) will
 be respected here.

-In addition, there are some vulcan-specific configurations which may be specified under `[tool.vulcan]`
+In addition, there are some vulcan-specific configurations which may be specified under `[tool.vulcan]`:

 ### no-lock

 If set, ignore the lockfile when building wheels and installing locally.
 It is an error to use no-lock with a shiv build.
 This may be overridden with `vulcan build --no-lock` or `vulcan build --lock`.

 Generally, no-lock should be used with libraries, and should not be used with applications.
+This is due to the fact that having multiple libraries with locked dependencies tends to be very difficult, with the locked dependencies conflicting almost immediately.

 ```toml
 [tool.vulcan]